This HTML version of

 ys = segment.ys N = len(ys) padded = thinkdsp.zero_pad(window, N) prod = padded * ys sum(prod)

-To compute the next element of the moving average, we roll the window, which shifts the ones to the right and wraps one of the zeros from the end around to the beginning.
+To compute the next element of the smoothed signal, we shift the window to the right and compute the average of the next 11 elements of the wave array, starting with the second.

 rolled = np.roll(rolled, 1) prod = rolled * ys sum(prod)

-Figure 8.2 shows the result for a square wave.
+Figure 8.2 shows the result.
 The gray line is the original signal; the darker line is the smoothed signal.
 The smoothed signal starts to ramp up when the leading edge of the window reaches the first transition, and levels off when the window crosses the transition.
 As a result, the transitions are less abrupt, and the corners less sharp.
 If you listen to the smoothed signal, it sounds less buzzy and slightly muffled.

 convolved = np.convolve(ys, window, mode='valid') smooth2 = thinkdsp.Wave(convolved, framerate=wave.framerate)